 - Social withdrawal

 Substance abuse often goes hand-in-hand with mental health issues.
 These are known as co-occurring disorders or a dual diagnosis.
-Many people who use heroin start as a form of self-medication to soothe emotional pain.
+Many people who use heroin start as self-medication to soothe emotional pain.
 It can make everything seem blissful, but the euphoria offered by heroin doesn’t fix or eradicate underlying mental health issues.
 It merely masks or buries them.

 - A healthy lifestyle